hildogjr/KiCost/README.md

 -   Easy installation via pip (see on documentation folder).
--   Processes the BOM XML file from your KiCad schematic to create a part-cost spreadsheet by scraping the web sites of several popular distributors for price and inventory data.
+-   Processes the BOM XML file from your KiCad schematic to create a part-cost spreadsheet by geetting the price and  inventory data of several popular distributors web servers.
 (You can also enter your own quantity-adjusted pricing data for specialized parts or those not found at the supported distributors.);
 -   Processes also BOM files from Altium, Proteus, Eagle, Upverter and